 Have students write 10 greater than/less than statements using the data from the graphs.

 Have students write a fraction for each color and simplify it to the lowest terms.
 For additional practice put different color combinations together.
 Example: How many orange and brown beans?
 Write a fraction and simplify it to the lowest terms.

 Change each fraction in #4 to a percent.

 Change the fractions in #4 to decimals.

 Have students round the number of each color to the nearest tens place.

-Have student figure the probability of selecting a red, green, brown, etc. bean from the bag.
+Have students figure out the probability of selecting a red, green, brown, etc. bean from the bag.

-Have students solve a number of math problems using order of operations and colors.
+Have students solve a number of math problems using the order of operations and colors.

 (Red + Green) x (Blue + Orange) =

 2(Brown + Green) x 6(Yellow – Purple) x 4 =